 Redis Streams

-Redis has an official MCP server that includes first-class messaging support. redis/mcp-redis (490 stars, 344 commits) covers Streams (add, read, delete with consumer group support for durable event sourcing) and Pub/Sub (publish/subscribe for real-time broadcasting).
+Redis has an official MCP server that includes first-class messaging support. redis/mcp-redis covers Streams (add, read, delete with consumer group support for durable event sourcing) and Pub/Sub (publish/subscribe for real-time broadcasting).
 It also handles JSON documents, general Redis operations, and vector search and indexing through query engine tools including a hybrid_search tool.
-Recent additions include EntraID Authentication for Azure Managed Redis with automatic token renewal and multiple authentication flows (Service Principal, Managed Identity, Default Azure Credential).
+EntraID Authentication for Azure Managed Redis supports automatic token renewal, Service Principal, Managed Identity, and Default Azure Credential flows. v0.5.0 (released March 16, 2026) is the latest stable release.

 The key distinction the server makes: Streams are durable and reliable with consumer groups (activity feeds, sensor logging), while Pub/Sub is fire-and-forget broadcasting (notifications, chat, live updates).
 Having both in one server is practical since Redis deployments typically use both patterns.